How to sell a business

 Tip: Check out the government’s website for a complete list of responsibilities when selling your business.

-How to avoid capital gains tax on business sale
+How to reduce capital gains tax on business sale

-You may be able to reduce the amount of Capital Gains Tax you owe by claiming Entrepreneurs' Relief.
-If you’re selling all or part of your business, you can claim this relief if you are a sole trader or business partner and have owned the business for at least two years up to the date you sell it.
-If Entrepreneurs’ Relief applies, your rate for Capital Gains Tax will be reduced to 10%.
-As that’s a substantial tax saving, it’s recommended to organise your business and the sale so that you qualify for this relief.
+You may be able to reduce the amount of Capital Gains Tax you owe by claiming Business Asset Disposal Relief (BADR).
+If you’re selling all or part of your business, you may qualify if you have owned the shares (or business) for at least two years and meet the relevant conditions.

 You might also be eligible to claim other tax reliefs in order to offset or avoid Capital Gains Tax from the business sale.
 Business Asset Rollover Relief and Incorporation Relief delay when you pay Capital Gains Tax.
 Gift Hold-Over Relief allows you to avoid Capital Gains Tax if you give away a business asset.
 The person you give the asset to pays the tax when they sell it.